+<connection-url>jdbc:oracle:thin:@ohost:1521:nnmidb1</connection-url>

-<connection-url>jdbc:oracle:thin:@ohost:1521:nnmidb1</connection-url> d Change one or more of the fourth, fifth, and sixth parameters in the connection-url entry.
+- The last three parameters in this entry are of interest.
+They are of the format oracle_hostname:database_port:database_instance_name - d Change one or more of the fourth, fifth, and sixth parameters in the connection-url entry.